FAQ

 • What's your approach to therapy?

-At its core, my work is trauma-informed—I value curiosity, compassion, and working alongside you rather than “fixing” you.
-Every person’s needs are different, so I tailor our sessions to what feels most supportive for you.
+At its core, my work is deeply trauma-informed.
+I value curiosity, compassion, and working alongside you rather than “fixing” you.
+Every person’s needs are unique, so I aim to tailor our sessions to what feels most supportive for you.
 I often draw from Internal Family Systems (IFS)-informed parts work and EMDR to help untangle old wounds and reconnect with the parts of yourself that have been pushed aside to survive.
 I also weave in somatic and narrative approaches as needed, creating space for your mind, body, and story to heal in a way that feels safe and empowering.

 You can read more about my areas of focus or schedule a free 15-minute consultation call if you’d like to learn more about how I work.